microsoft/profile-explorer/docs/docs/source-panel.md

 *Click* on a menu entry to jump to the statement start. *Hovering* with the mouse over a menu entry highlights the source lines part of the statement.

-The example blow shows the outline of a function having three nested loops, with if/else statements in the last level loop.
+The example below shows the outline of a function having three nested loops, with if/else statements in the last level loop.

 [![Profiling UI screenshot](img/source-outline_953_289.png)](img/source-outline_953_289.png){:target="_blank"}